toriihq/handbook/devops/feature_flags.md

 ## How

-Feature flags for each customer can be set in the MySQL DB table `feature_flag`.
+Feature flags for each customer can be set in the MySQL DB table `feature_flag`, but should be edited using the `/api/orgs/{idOrg}/featureFlag` API endpoint.

 These are sent to the client and processed on the web application.